jooapa/jammer/README.md

 ## Introduction

-Tired of opening up a browser or app to play music, and even then you can't play local files or songs from different sites?

 Jammer is a simple CLI music player that supports playing songs from your **local files**, **Youtube** and **Soundcloud**.

 Compatible with *Windows*, *Linux*, *(most likely works on MacOS too, but i have no way to compile to mac)*